ruricolist/spinneret/README.md

           (:p "Text " (:a "link text") " more text")))) => "<div><p>Text <a>link text</a>  more text</p></div>"

+### Inserted spaces

+By default, when objects are output to HTML, spaces are inserted betweeen them.
+This is nearly always the right thing to do, but in some special cases, the spaces may be a problem.
+They can be turned out by setting the flag `*suppress-inserted-spaces*` to `t`.

 ### Line wrapping

 When pretty-printing, Spinneret makes the best decisions about line